Bhushan-Shelke/Bhushan-Shelke/README.md

 - 👋 Hi, I’m @Bhushan-Shelke
 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything which helps me learn and grow
 - 📫 How to reach me bhushan892000@gmail.com

 <!---